Garan22/CarCar/README.md

 AutomobileVO:

-The AutomobileVO consits of the

     - Import_href, which is polled from the inventory list of automobiles
     - Color of the automobile
     - Year of the automobile
     - Vin of the vehicle
     - vehicleSold which a boolean that will update once the sale of the automobile is posted

 Salesperson:
     - Name of the sales person
     - employee_id of the salesperson which is a unique value.
 (Employee_id can't be used twice)

 Customer:
     - Name of the customer
     - Address of the customer
     - Phone number of the customer

 Information on how to create/delete/update instances of these in an api tool such as Insomnia can be viewed below.
 ```